Reflexology for Events

 Outdoors/fairs etc.

-Know where yo’re going.
+Know where you are going.
 Find out if you can park close at least initially to drop off your equipment if it’s a big event.
-Ask the coordinator if there can be a space for you out of the sun if it’s very hot, or indoors if its cold.
-Always ask!
-If they say no sorry this is all we have, then you’ll have to guage whether you can make it work.
-Make sure your clients face is not in the sun if you can help it or yours for that matter.
+When setting up make sure your clients face is not in the sun.
+Truy to arrange it so that they can have a little privacy if possible.
 Wear sunscreen and a hat if it’s particularly hot.
 Take breaks and drink plenty of water.

 Look for ways for people to notice you and be interested.
 Have flyers, cards, brochures, discounts and something to give away.